It could be either. From the description you gave, however, there is enough reason to suspect negligence and to begin an investigation.

 - Nobody has been negligent.
 It was all purely chance that the tire blew out when it did, and you are the victim of circumstance.
 No lawsuit is possible.

 If you sustained serious injuries or significant property damage as a result of a truck tire blowout accident in North Carolina, you may be entitled to compensation.
-At a minimum, you will want your accident investigated by experienced Wilmington personal injury attorneys to see if you have a case.
+At a minimum, you will want your accident investigated by experienced Wilmington truck accident attorneys to see if you have a case.